permafrost-dev/ray-proxy/README.md

 ## Configuration

-Upon starting, `ray-proxy` looks for the file `ray-proxy.config.js` in the same directory as `ray-proxy.js`.
+Upon starting, `ray-proxy` looks for the file `ray-proxy.config.js` in the same directory as your current project's root directory.

 This is optional and the application will use the default settings if no configuration file is found.